mDialog/smoke/README.md

       }
     }

+SmokeApp lets you make smoke the entry point of your app.
+It extends Smoke trait and will provided the same feature, making sure smoke is listenning for http request when the Scala App is started.

 Run it with sbt

     sbt run

 Smoke provides a DSL for building HTTP services using a simple request/response pattern, where each response is provided in a `scala.concurrent.Future`.
-Akka provides a powerful toolkit to control the creation and execution of Futures; spend some time with that project's [excellent documentation](http://akka.io/docs) to get a feel for how it works.

-With the Smoke trait, you get access to the tools necessary to build a robust Akka-based application.
-That includes to an `ActorSystem`, `Dispatcher`, default timeout and `Config` object.

-    trait Smoke {
-      final implicit val config = configure()
-      final implicit val system = ActorSystem("Smoke", config) final implicit val dispatcher = system.dispatcher
-      final implicit val timeout = Timeout(timeoutDuration milliseconds) ...
-    }

 Be sure to check out the  [examples](https://github.com/mDialog/smoke/tree/master/src/main/scala/smoke/examples).